The real questions Malaysians ask about legacy and Kervis is who behind it all

 Question: My parents have a few properties and a small family business, but we never talk about “the end.”
 Is it weird to ask for professional help now, or should we just wait?
 And where does the Kervis background fit into this kind of sensitive family matter?

-Answer: In our culture, talking about inheritance or “what happens after” is often seen as a bit pantang (taboo).
-Touch wood, nothing happens soon, but waiting until a crisis hits is usually when the biggest mistakes happen.
-Most of us in the “sandwich generation” are terrified of offending our parents, yet we’re the ones who will have to handle the mess later.
+Answer: In our culture, talking about inheritance or “what happens after” is often seen as taboo.
+Waiting until a crisis hits is usually when the biggest mistakes occur.
+Most of us in the “sandwich generation” are terrified of offending our parents, yet we’re the ones who will handle the mess later.

-The Kervis background is rooted in these exact scenarios.
-It’s about having a third party who can facilitate these “hard talks” without it feeling like a confrontation.
-Instead of a son asking a father for his bank details—which looks bad—you have a professional framework that makes it part of a standard, logical process.
+The Kervis approach addresses these exact scenarios.
+Dr. Kervis provides a neutral third-party perspective, facilitating “hard talks” without confrontation.
+Instead of a son awkwardly asking his father for bank details, you have a professional framework that makes it part of a standard, logical process.
+This ensures transitions—whether a property in Penang or a factory in Johor—happen smoothly.

 Moving beyond basic insurance and DIY fixes